File System Basics

 [!NOTE] “Everything is a file”: This Unix philosophy means that documents, directories, devices (keyboard, mouse), and even network sockets are represented as files.
 This unifies the API: you can read() from a file and read() from a socket using the same syscalls.

 1. Open: Creates a “session” (File Descriptor).
+The OS allocates a file table entry.

 2. Seek: Moves the cursor (Offset) to a specific byte.

-4. Close: Tears down the session.
+4. Close: Tears down the session, flushing buffers to disk.

 Physical Reality vs Logical View